feklee/MultiTrans/README.md

       + Communication with four peers: 3 kbit/s

-    Bi-directional data rates are a little less than half of the above rates.
+    Bi-directional data rates are a little less than half of the above rates in each direction.
+See the *stress test* example:

-    See the stress test example.
+    ![Photo of board for testing][2]

 Limitations